Gravitational aspects of a new bumblebee black hole: Introduction

-In this manner, this study focuses on the physical behavior of the black hole solution recently formulated within bumblebee gravity \cite{Zhu:2025fiy}.
-After introducing the metric, we apply a set of coordinate redefinitions that make its asymptotically conical nature explicit.
-The analysis then moves to particle trajectories: null and timelike geodesics are integrated, enabling the identification of the circular null orbit and the determination of the shadow radius.
-These results are compared with those obtained in other Lorentz--violating settings, including several bumblebee and Kalb--Ramond configurations with and without charge or a cosmological term.
-The motion of massive particles is treated independently, and the perturbative sector is constructed by deriving the effective potentials governing scalar, vector, tensor, and spinor fields.
-These potentials provide the background for computing quasinormal spectra and for examining the corresponding time--domain response.
-The lensing analysis is carried out in both the weak and strong deflection regimes, and the associated time delay of photons travelling near the black hole is also evaluated.
-To complete the investigation, limits on the Lorentz--violating parameter are obtained from classical Solar System measurements.
+In this work, we investigate the gravitational properties of the black-hole solution introduced in Ref.~\cite{Zhu:2025fiy}.
+After presenting the geometry, we reformulate the metric through suitable coordinate transformations in order to make its asymptotic conical structure explicit.
+We then study null and timelike geodesics, determine the critical photon orbit and the shadow radius, and compare these results with those of other Lorentz--violating black hole backgrounds.
+Next, we derive the effective potentials for scalar, vector, tensor, and spinor perturbations, from which the quasinormal spectra and time--domain profiles are obtained.
+We also examine gravitational lensing in the weak-- and strong--deflection regimes, together with the corresponding time delay of light, and finally derive bounds on the Lorentz--violating parameter from Solar--System tests.}